Michelle3334/freaky_memory/README.md

 ### Play game
    * This is where the main activity will take place on the website.
-   * The score and and number of moves updates whilst the user is playing.
+   * The score and and number of moves update whilst the user is playing.
+Every two selections (or clicks) counts as one move.
    * There is a reset button underneath the game which allows the user to reset the game at any time during play.
     <img src="assets/images/readme/game.PNG">